Prag8855/aab/content/experts/tia-robinson.md

 Picture: experts/photos/tia-robinson-expath.png
 ---

-Tia is the co-founder of [Expath](https://www.expath.com/).
-They offer relocation services and German courses in Berlin.
+Tia is the co-founder of [Expath](https://www.expath.com/), a former relocation agency and language school in Berlin.